franquelie/franquelie/README.md

 - 👋 Hi, I’m @franquelie
-- 👀 I’m interested in earning money and having fun
+- 👀 I’m interested in developing an educational mobile game
-- 🌱 I’m currently learning how to escape from things
+- 🌱 I’m currently learning Android Studio
-- 💞️ I’m looking to collaborate on healthy lifestyle
 - 📫 How to reach me?
 LinkedIn
-- 😄 Pronouns: I
-- ⚡ Fun fact: Just random
+- ⚡ Fun fact: I am a loser

 <!---
 franquelie/franquelie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.